What Is Phylum Protozoa? Classification, Characters, Example

 • These spores are larger and have a bivalve membrane.

-• There are 1,2, or 4 polar capsules.
-Each is accompanied by a filament.
+• There are 1,2 or 4 polar capsules.
+A filament accompanies each.

 • Trophozoites are amoeboid